jphdotam/DFDC/cnn2d/README.md

 Run the following:

 ```
-cd skp ; python run.py configs/experiments/experiment045.yaml
+cd skp ; python run.py configs/experiments/experiment045.yaml train --gpu 0 --num-workers 4
 ```

-You may need to change `data_dir` under `dataset` in the YAML file, as well as modify where model checkpoints are saved.
+You may need to change the `--gpu` and `--num-workers` arguments to fit your personal configuration.
+You may also need to change `data_dir` under `dataset` in the YAML file, as well as modify where model checkpoints are saved.
 This model was able to obtain a loss of 0.2504 on our local validation set.